DragomirAlin/kubernetes-course/README.md

 <img src="assets/img/logo.png" width="300">

 # Hands-on with Kubernetes
-This repo containts a lot of manifests, charts, learning sources, tutorials, fixes, articles and so on.
+This repo contains a lot of manifests, charts, learning sources, tutorials, fixes, articles and so on.

 This is my way of learning Kubernetes.